Introduction to Azure managed disks

 Disk allocation and performance

-The following diagram depicts real-time allocation of bandwidth and IOPS for disks, using a three-level provisioning system:
+The following diagram depicts real-time allocation of bandwidth and IOPS for disks, with three different paths an IO can take:

 As an example of these limitations, a Standard_DS1v1 VM is prevented from achieving the 5,000 IOPS potential of a P30 disk, whether it is cached or not, because of limits at the SSD and network levels: